chenyu-kd/template/content/zh/authors/admin/_index.md

     url: https://www.xmu.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include performance optimization technology for high-density solid-state storage, research on reliability improvement of flash memory, characterization and optimization of storage system access characteristics, etc.
+bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests: